 How To Become A Materials Engineer

-Are you interested in applying scientific and engineering concepts to create, develop and test different materials to be used for various purposes?
-If you are then you can consider a career as a materials engineer.
-In this profession, you will have the chance to determine the best materials to use for everyday things like cars, flat panel displays and computers and for highly-scientific stuff like airplanes and rocket ships.
+A materials engineer determines the best materials to use for everyday things like cars, flat panel displays and computers and for highly-scientific stuff like airplanes and rocket ships.
 Virtually everything that we use in our lives comes from materials and it is your job to ensure that these meet electrical, mechanical and chemical standards.

 Apart from the testing and design of various processes, a very important part of your job is finding out why a product did not work the way it was designed to and coming up with solutions for it.
 This entails doing a lot of tests, monitoring and evaluations so that the real cause of the problem can be identified and the appropriate fixes carried out.